apockill/nix-config/README.md

 - GPU Disabled: `system76-power graphics integrated`
 - Everything on integrated, GPU On: `system76-power graphics compute`

+  **WARNING**: For whatever reason, this can cause docker containers running CUDA to not
+               find libcuda.so.
+Don't ask me why.
 - Everything on GPU: `system76-power graphics nvidia`

 You may see `org.freedesktop.DBus.Error.Failed` errors, but it seems that profile